WCOG is Reopening May 31st!

 We will not be having a nursery or Sunday School, etc. Families should plan on being together (and distancing from other families or individuals as set out in the guidelines) in the sanctuary during the service.

 Although we will have hand sanitizer, please feel free to bring your own.
-(A touchless dispenser has been ordered, but has not arrived yet.)

 If you can safely wear a mask, please do so.
 For those who cannot, please ensure you maintain a distance of at least six (6) feet from others.
 We will coordinate dismissal, as necessary, to ensure social distancing requirements.